Get

 Determine which solids take up a lot of space and which ones stack well.

-Discuss why space is important to the shopkeeper and why the shopkeeper cares about what stacks well.
+Discuss why space is important to the shopkeeper and why the shopkeeper

-Boxes, cans, rolls of toilet paper or paper towels, ice cream cones, plus produce such as oranges, grapes, and tomatoes are all geometric shapes.
+Boxes, cans, rolls of toilet paper or paper towels, ice cream cones,

-Recognizing these shapes helps children connect math to the real world
+Recognizing these shapes helps children connect math to the real world. |